andromanyshyn/RubiTech/README.md

 b.
 Page 2.
 Implement a web page with a table displaying all links from the database broken down into pages (pagination, 10 items per page).
 The web page should also contain controls - search by domain name, ability to filter by domain zone, and remove a specific item from the table and database respectively.

+## 4. Authorization.

+Add to the application user authorization by tokens, add necessary endpoints and templates for authorization and session completion, functionality described in items 1-3 make available only for authorized users.
+Log authorization, session termination and unauthorized access attempts.

-## 3. Distribution and Containerization.
+## 5. Distribution and Containerization.
 The application code should be packaged in a docker container and run automatically when the container starts up.